notepraiya/pigwidgeon/README.md

 This is a **Food delivery app** with the name that inspired by Ron Weasley's owl, he was responsible for the handling of Ron's mail

-This app follows the design of <u>'Food Delivery Mobile App' by **Kateryna Moroz**</u> (https://www.behance.net/morozkateryna).
+This app follows the design of 'Food Delivery Mobile App' by **Kateryna Moroz** (https://www.behance.net/morozkateryna).
 Check her lovely works on Behance (https://www.behance.net/gallery/97667891/Food-Delivery-Mobile-App).
 She is so nice and friendly, ping her if you are looking for a good designer for your app!

 ## Purpose